Even being dead isn’t enough to get you out of maths class.

 Riley was a great character to read about and I loved how she evolved but the character that really made the book for me was Anthony,

-He put up with a lot from Riley and had a very forgiving nature and although at first I felt myself feeling he should stand up to her, I soon realised that the way he acted towards her shows a strength from him, a confidence of who he is!
+He put up with a lot from Riley and had a very forgiving nature and although at first I felt myself feeling he should stand up to her.
+I soon realised that the way he acted towards her shows a strength from him.

 The ‘Afterlife Academy’ is a fast paced, funny read that puts a unique spin on what happens next!